Oliseh001/ecomm-bkend/README.md

 ## Overview

 This application provides a comprehensive cart functionality for an e-commerce platform, allowing users to sign in, sign up, manage their cart, and confirm orders.
-The backend is hosted at [https://ecomm-bkend-1.onrender.com](https://ecomm-bkend-1.onrender.com).
+The backend is hosted at [https://ecomm-bkend-1.onrender.com](https://ecomm-bkend-1.onrender.com) and a description link is added below each request which can be tested on postman.

 ## Features